Violinist.com - Because you can't say enough about the violin

 My voice was, for the most part, back.
 It was very touchy, though.
 Too much talking or too little liquid and it reverted to its raspy, froggy state.
 Colleen, her mom, my mom, and I had eaten dinner and were in the lobby of Gallagher-Bluedorn Hall.
 Colleen and I ordered tickets for this concert in July, but neither of us remembered where they were.
 Colleen came back with the tickets from Will-Call.
 “Uh, Syd?
 Are you going to kill me if they are too close?”
 She said cautiously.
 “Psh, no.” I said.
 I remembered something about the 6th or 7th row, which was fine.
 “We’re in the second row!”
 Colleen said.
 As we made our way to our seats, I began to get nervous.
 Closer…closer…closer… Ten feet from the stage were our seats.
 Good gravy.

-Joshua is poised, his bow hovering over the strings and Jeremy is watching him intently.
 With a breath, the turbulent Schumann Sonata No. 1 begins.
-For the first minute or so, I am trying to get accustomed to how much Josh and Jeremy move.
-I am amazed at Josh’s ability to move so much without producing extraneous noises.
+For the first minute or so, I am trying to get accustomed to how much Bell and Denk move.
+I am amazed at Bell’s ability to move so much without producing extraneous noises.
 Nonetheless, they are a lot of fun to watch!
 At the end of the first movement, I restrain myself from applauding only because I know it’s not good concert etiquette.
 Apparently the audience doesn’t know that, though.
-Applause echoes throughout the hall and Josh stares across the audience, his bow in the air and even mouths the word “No”, but to no avail.
+Applause echoes throughout the hall and Bell stares across the audience, his bow in the air and even mouths the word “No”, but to no avail.
 It’s very obvious that he doesn’t want a break between movements, but the audience can’t grasp that concept.
-The way Josh is looking at the audience, it wouldn’t have seemed completely strange to me if he had fallen to his knees and yelled “Noooooooooo!”
 But the sonata continues with a more peaceful second movement.
 After that movement ends and the audience applauds again.
-Josh tries to quiet them, but the audience is totally clueless!
+Bell again tries to quiet them, but the audience is totally clueless!
 The third movement really showcases the intensity the duo plays with.
 It actually looked as though they might attack each other!
 The sonata ends brilliantly and, this time, the audience is correct in their applause efforts.
-I’m really glad that Josh chose to perform the Schumann.
+I’m really glad that they chose to program the Schumann.
 I had never heard of it before, but it’s just beautiful.

 The carefree first movement of the Beethoven Sonata No. 10 begins.
 It’s much less intense than the Schumann, but very aesthetically pleasing.
-Josh and Jeremy play it with such lyricism and it’s quite relaxing to listen to.
+Bell and Denk play it with such lyricism and it’s quite relaxing to listen to.
 At the end of the first movement, I’m brought back to reality by the audience’s enthusiastic applause.
 Colleen gives me a very alarmed look and I double over in silent laughter because I can’t believe the audience still hasn’t caught on.
-Josh is smiling too.
-The rest of the sonata is wonderful, but one thing sticks out in particular: The ability Josh has to make every note count.
+Bell is smiling too.
+The rest of the sonata is wonderful, but one thing sticks out in particular: The ability Bell has to make every note count.
 I heard this great quote once “Artistry is measured by the number of notes one cares about.”
-And Josh cared about every note.
+And this was manifested in Bell's performance.

 At intermission, nothing much happens.
 The only thing is, my voice is fading fast after being deprived of liquids for almost an hour.

 Back in our seats, I notice a huge piece of cardboard sitting on the stand.
 It’s covered in about seven pages of music!
-Joshua and Jeremy return to the stage.
-It’s time to hear the 6 month old Meyer Sonata!
+Bell and Denk return to the stage.
+It’s time to hear the 6-month-old Meyer Sonata!
 It’s a very intricate sonata quite exhilarating.
 And the cardboard of music?
 That was just the fourth movement!
 The fourth movement… that was amazing.
 Only a true virtuoso would be able to play – or write – that.
 It’s just awesome and I loved it.
 Any of you who are going to see it are in for a real treat.
-And, Josh trained the audience in this one!
-Between the second and third movement, Josh waves his bow while holding it in the air and the applause stops.
+And, Bell trained the audience in this one!
+Between the second and third movement, Bell waves his bow while holding it in the air and the applause stops.

 Aftermath:

 One person is in front of us – a kid, but he’s having some trouble getting the wrapping off the CD and gets out of line.
-Colleen rushes up to Josh partially pushing me along.
-She introduces herself reminding him of how they met backstage in Chicago (I wondered if they remembered how that happened, haha) and then Colleen goes “And this is…” referring to me.
-Josh turns his attention to me.
+Colleen rushes up to Bell partially pushing me along.
+She introduces herself reminding him of how they met backstage in Chicago and then Colleen says, “And this is…” referring to me.
+Bell turns his attention to me.
 I take a deep breath, hoping my voice will not act up.
 “I’m Sydney.
 I was trying to get you on Oprah.”
 The cloud of confusion gives way to dawning comprehension and a smile.
 “Oh!”
 He exclaims, hugging me.
 “Thanks.”
-Then we talk about the audience’s clapping problems a little as he signs our Cds.
+Then we talk about the audience’s clapping problems a little as he signs our CDs.
 “They didn’t clap.”
 My mom says, referring to Colleen and me (although she failed to say “between movements”).
-I suddenly notice Jeremy sitting next to Josh.
+I suddenly notice Denk sitting next to Bell.
 ‘Oh my gosh!’
 I think, feeling terrible.
 ‘How did I forget him?’
 “You guys play really well together.”
 I say.
 “Thanks.”
 They both respond in unison.
 “I really liked the Meyer piece.”
 I continue.
 “Yeah, it’s great isn’t it?”
-Josh responds.
+Bell responds.
 “I especially liked the fourth movement.”
 I reply.
-Josh and Jeremy both laugh at this and I think this is because it was deathly difficult.
-Then ‘twas time for pictures!
+Bell and Denk both laugh at this and I think this is because it was deathly difficult.
+Then it was time for a picture:

 It never fails.
 I always lose my pupils in pictures with Joshua Bell.
 Colleen had a theory: “His playing is so amazing that your pupils just vanish!”